People keep asking me how I feel about WP Engine…

 This is a sad one to hear.
 I personally haven’t noticed any issues during my own experience but have heard of many complaining about it.
 Downtimes, “emergency maintenance”, database connection errors, redirects getting confused between live and staging sites (scary!).
-For what it’s worth, I think their stability has probably better now than it was before.
-I still don’t think it’s any faster, though.
+For what it’s worth, I think their stability is probably better now than it was before.
+But I still don’t think it’s any faster, though.

 3. Plugin limitations

 Here’s WPE’s list of banned plugins.
 Most of them are reasonably banned for being resource-intensive or potential security flaws.
 But some others are among my favorite caching plugins.
 I wouldn’t mind those caching plugins being disallowed if only WPE’s built-in caching was actually fast enough for it.
 But it isn’t, so I’m annoyed that I’m not allowed to use something better.